Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 Just make sure you use vinegar made for cleaning, not cooking as the acidity levels for the food based variety is too low.

-It’s a decent way to start your cleaning process, but works best when followed up with enzymes.
+It’s a decent way to start your cleaning process, but works best when followed up with the natural cleaners mentioned above.

 Trisodium Phosphate (TSP): Cleans but with a catch